sysdiglabs/opa-image-scanner/README.md

 ## Overview

-Sysdig’s Admission Controller combines Sysdig Secure image scanner with the rego policy-based language to evaluate the scan results and the admission context, providing great flexibility on the admission decision.
+Sysdig’s Admission Controller combines Sysdig Secure image scanner with the rego based policy language to evaluate the scan results and the admission context, providing great flexibility on the admission decision.

 Using native Kubernetes API extensions to perform the image scanning on admission enables major threat prevention and hardening use case: “Only the images that are explicitly approved will be allowed to run on your cluster”.